 The Affordable Care Act made a number of changes to the insurance industry for individuals and businesses alike.
 As an employer, you may be subject to certain mandates under this law that require you to make changes to your healthcare plan.
 Some of the most important provisions include:

 - Employer Shared Responsibility Payments.
 Employers with at least 50 full-time employees must provide adequate health insurance for their employees in order to avoid paying an ESRP.
 This mandate may affect your business in 2015 or later, depending on the number of people you employ.

 - 90-day eligibility mandate.
-If your company offers a group health insurance policy, you must offer it to all new qualifying employees for at least 90 days after they begin working.
+If your company offers a group health insurance policy, you are required to offer eligible employees coverage with an effective date no later than their 90th day.